-[1] Undertakings should be written or confirmed in writing and should, to the greatest extent possible, be clear in their terms.
+[1] Undertakings should be written or confirmed in writing and should be absolutely unambiguous in their terms.
 If a lawyer giving an undertaking does not intend to accept personal responsibility, this should be stated clearly in the undertaking itself.
 In the absence of such a statement, the person to whom the undertaking is given is entitled to expect that the lawyer giving it will honour it personally.
-The use of such words as "on behalf of my client" or "on behalf of the vendor" does not relieve the lawyer giving the undertaking of personal responsibility.
+The use of such words as "on

+Fédération des ordres professionnels de juristes du Canada behalf of my client" or "on behalf of the vendor" does not relieve the lawyer giving the undertaking of personal responsibility.

-[2] Trust conditions should be clear and explicit and should state the time within which the conditions must be met.
+[2] Trust conditions should be clear, unambiguous and explicit and should state the time within which the conditions must be met.
 Trust conditions should be imposed in writing and communicated to the other party at the time the property is delivered.
 Trust conditions should be accepted in writing and, once accepted, constitute an obligation on the accepting lawyer that the lawyer must honour personally.
 The lawyer who delivers property without any trust condition cannot retroactively impose trust conditions on the use of that property by the other party.